 There are no specific definitions in labour law to define professionals or managerial staff.
 With regard to trade union rights, Article 67 of the Employment and Industrial Relations Act (Chapter 452 of the Laws of Malta) states that managerial staff involved in the management of industrial relations with the trade unions is not allowed to be a member of these trade unions.
 This staff has to be defined by the employer.
 The rules apply in the private and the public sector.
-In the private sector quota are defined for this type of personnel: a) not more than three in the case of a corporate employer employing not a) not more than three in the case of a corporate employer employing not more than two hundred persons;
+In the private sector quota are defined for this type of personnel:

-b) not more than seven in the case of a corporate employer employing more than two hundred employees, as such employer shall have indicated in writing to the trade union of which the holder of the said posts may not be a member.
+- a) not more than three in the case of a corporate employer employing not more than two hundred persons; - b) not more than seven in the case of a corporate employer employing more than two hundred employees, as such employer shall have indicated in writing to the trade union of which the holder of the said posts may not be a member.